 “Are they waiting for anything but that Allah should come to them in the coverings of the clouds with angels, and the matter be decided?
 And to Allah do all things return.”
 (2:211)

 Any Hypothesis But God

 Unfortunately, pointing out the wisdom of God is something that many atheists will close their ears to.
 The reality is that too many have set their heart on not believing, and would brush away any further evidence for God as easily as they have brushed away the current evidence.
 Take the example given above: God announcing his existence through a voice reverberating around the heavens.
-One would imagine that atheists would surely not be able to doubt that, right?
-Wrong.
-Just read Dawkins’ own admission regarding it:
+One would imagine that atheists would surely not be able to doubt that?
+Sadly, they would.
+The following is from leading atheist Richard Dawkins:

 Interviewer: What would it take for you to believe in God?

 Dawkins: I used to say it would be very simple.
 It would be the Second Coming of Jesus or a great, big, deep, booming, bass voice saying “I am God.”
 But I was persuaded… that even if there was this booming voice in the Second Coming with clouds of glory, the probable explanation is that it is a hallucination or a conjuring trick by David Copperfield…

 Dawkins: Well, I’m starting to think nothing would, which, in a way, goes against the grain, because I’ve always paid lip service to the view that a scientist should change his mind when evidence is forthcoming.